 ©2011 By ILANA MERCER

-CATEGORIES: Constitution, Democracy, Feminism, Gender Issues, Hillary Clinton, Homeland Security, Islam, John McCain, Left-liberalism, Middle East, Military, Neoconservatism, Political Philosophy, Propaganda, War
+CATEGORIES: Anti-War, Constitution, Democracy, Feminism, Gender Issues, Hillary Clinton, Homeland Security, Islam, John McCain, Left-liberalism, Middle East, Military, Neoconservatism, Political Philosophy, Propaganda, War